<< Back to Comox Valley Beaches

 The leisurely walk from the parking lot is roughly 600 meters.
 Dogs are welcome, even off leash if kept under control.
 There is also a picnic area complete with a few picnic benches.

 There is a large network of trails including those marked specifically for mountain bikes and pedestrians.
 Horses are also permitted on trails.
-A trail map is provided by the Comox Valley Regional District.

 Wildlife: It is important to note that bears and cougars often pass through this forest.
 Pets and children should always be kept in sight.
 Making noise while in the park is recommended to help prevent startling wildlife thus reducing the chances of an attack.